pedro-vicente/wt/README.md

 Wt.extensions is a fork (branch extensions) that adds use of several popular Javascript libraries:

 [Leaflet](http://leafletjs.com/)

 [Plotly.js](https://plot.ly/javascript/)

 [Cesium](https://cesiumjs.org/)

-# Live demos
+# Examples

-## Running

 To run all the examples, this same set of parameters is used, as typical for any Wt application

 ./test_extensions.wt --http-address=0.0.0.0 --http-port=8080  --docroot=.

 In addition to these parameters, each example has a set of extra parameters, to load specific data to the example.
 The parameters for these examples are of the form

--t TEST: test number (1 to 6)
+-t TEST: test number (1 to 9)

 -d DATABASE: data file

 -g GEOJSON: geojson file

 -u DATABASE: data file

 -z GEOJSON: data file

 All examples run in a browser in port 8080